Let’s update your browser so you can enjoy a faster, more secure site experience.

 An adverse benefit determination is the denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit.
 An adverse benefit determination includes:

 For a resident of a rural area with only one Managed Care Organization, the denial of a member’s request to exercise his or her right, under § 42 C.F.
-R. 438.52(b)(2)(ii):
+R. 438.52(b)(2)(ii) to obtain services outside the network:

 A request to be performed for review by the by UnitedHealthcare for an Adverse Benefit Determination.
 An appeal is when you tell us you believe our Adverse Benefit Determination was made in error.
 The Adverse Benefit Determination may include, but is not limited to, for cause termination by the Contractor, or delay or non- payment for covered services.